PROJECT SURYA SCHOOL

 Background

-- Kargyak (elevation 4200 m) is the highest situated village of Zanskar, geographically isolated and without a basic infrastructure.
+• Kargyak (elevation of 4200 m) is the highest situated village of Zanskar, geographically isolated and without basic infrastructure.

-- The nearest road today ends in 80 km distant village Padum, which is an administrative centre of the region and trip from Kargyak to Padum takes four days by walk.
+• The nearest road today ends in the 80-km distant village Padum, which is an administrative centre of the region and a trip from Kargyak to of Padum takes four days by walk.

-- There are more than 300 sunny days in a year, in winter the temperature can drop down to -40°C. For five months every year the village is isolated from the rest of the world.
-This village of 200 people has only ten semi-literate citizens and is forced send its children to distant boarding schools for even basic education.
-Once gone, they rarely return, straining family relationship and eroding community values.
+• There are more than 300 sunny days in a year; in winter the temperature can drop down to -40°C. For five months every year the village is isolated from the rest of the world.
+This village of 200 people has only ten semi-literate citizens and is forced to send its children to distant boarding schools for even basic education.
+Once gone, they rarely return, straining family relationships and eroding community values.

 Benefits of the project